Tech Content

 How to Build a System for Data-Driven Decision Making

-Collection and processing of necessary data are required for deeper analysis.
-Using data pipelines, data lakes or warehouses is necessary so that data is captured without any bias that favors a particular outcome.
-The collected data is usually handled by programming languages like Python or R.
+Collection and processing of necessary data enable deeper analysis.
+Using data pipelines, data lakes or warehouses ensures that data is captured without any bias that favors a particular outcome.
+The collected data is typically analyzed using programming languages like Python or R for statistical modeling and insight generation.

 Creating reports, dashboards and visualizations ensures that complex data is visualized in a way that makes it easily understandable for everyone involved in the decision-making process.
 In the end, stakeholders are presented with the data captured by various charts, graphs, and dashboards.

-Making informed decisions is easier when there is a decision model set in place.
-Without it, making programmed and unprogrammed decisions often take more time as it demands a lot of data to support certain conclusions.
+Making informed decisions becomes more systematic when there is a decision model in place.
+Without such a framework, making programmed and unprogrammed decisions often takes more time as it requires extensive data to support certain conclusions.

 Measuring outcomes with KPIs is essential for assessing the performance of any decision.
 Developing good KPIs, targets, and goals takes time, but once they have been created, the decision-making process outcomes and the success of every decision become measurable.